pimentellab/townlet/README.md

 *Test for significant donor group proliferation effects*

 We can test if donor covariates influence village proliferation rates.
 Below is a plot of our deletion donor status effect on proliferation from our village experiment (see townlet citation).
-Since our fitted deletion parameter's 95% credible interval falls above zero there is evidence to suggest that deletion individuals have faster proliferation rates in our village experiment ([local false sign rate](https://academic.oup.com/biostatistics/article/18/2/275/2557030), lfsr = ).
-We recommend using a standard lfsr <0.05 to determine signicant donor covariate effects (similar to p-value interpretation).
+Since our fitted deletion parameter's 95% credible interval falls above zero and the parameters local false sign rate (lfsr < 0.05, check village$df_lfsr) there is evidence to suggest that deletion individuals have faster proliferation rates in our village experiment.
+We recommend using a standard lfsr <0.05 to determine signicant donor covariate effects.
 Significant donor treatment effects can also be determined using this lfsr threshold.

 <img src="images/census_16p11_d23p3t7r3_del_regressors.png" alt="donor covariates" width="100"/>